Robert Lyster Thornton: Biography

 Other universities were eager to secure cyclotron technology, and Thornton helped the University of Michigan set up one in 1935.
 In 1940 he left Berkeley for a position as an associate professor at Washington University in St. Louis, where he again built a cyclotron, but he returned to Berkeley in 1942 at Lawrence's request to assist with the development of the calutron.
 This was a device for uranium enrichment using electromagnetic separation, as part of the Manhattan Project, the effort to develop atomic bombs during World War II.
-He worked in Boston with Stone and Webster, and eventually became assistant director of the Process Improvement Division of the Tennessee Eastman Corporation at the Clinton Engineer Works at Oak Ridge, Tennessee.
+He worked in Boston with Stone and Webster, and eventually became assistant director of the Process Improvement Division of the Eastman Chemical Company at the Clinton Engineer Works at Oak Ridge, Tennessee.
 During the war he became a naturalized US citizen.

-After the war ended he returned to Washington University in St. Louis, where Arthur H. Compton was building up the physics department.
+After the war ended he returned to the Arts and Sciences at Washington University in St. Louis, where Arthur H. Compton was building up the physics department.
 Compton offered Thornton directorship of the new nuclear laboratory there, but Thornton turned down the offer.
 He also declined an offer of directorship of the Chalk River Laboratories in Canada.
 Instead, he returned to Berkeley in 1945 to head the work on the new 184 inch cyclotron, the completion of which had been delayed by the war.
-Under a special arrangement between Lawrence and Robert Gordon Sproul, the president of the University of California, Thornton was made a professor of physics at the Radiation Laboratory.
+Under a special arrangement between Lawrence and Robert Gordon Sproul, Thornton was made a professor of physics at the Radiation Laboratory.
 In the early post-war years, the 184-inch cyclotron would be at the forefront of physics, being particularly useful in the exploration of the meson.
-Thornton became a regular professor at the University of California in 1948, and started teaching courses in mechanics, and electricity and magnetism.
+Thornton became a professor at the University of California in 1948, and started teaching courses in mechanics, and electricity and magnetism.
 He found he enjoyed teaching.

 Thornton became the assistant director of the Radiation Laboratory in 1954, associate director in 1959, and associate director of program and planning in 1967.
-He retired in 1972, but worked part-time at the Lawrence Livermore Laboratory for another ten years, after which he returned to the Lawrence Berkeley Laboratory as a consultant.
+He retired in 1972, but worked part-time at the Lawrence Livermore National Laboratory for another ten years, after which he returned to the Lawrence Berkeley National Laboratory as a consultant.
 His wife Betty died in 1974.
 In 1977 he married again, to Sigvor Hamre, the widow of Haakon Hamre, a professor of Scandinavian language and literature at Berkeley.
 He died in Berkeley on 28 September 1985.
-He was survived by his wife Sigvor, daughter Peggy and son Denis; his daughter Katy had died in a plane crash in 1966.